nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

 1. Setting reminders for one assignment while some assignments are being shown
-   1. Prerequisites: List some assignments using the `list x` command (where x is number of days from current date such that only some assignments are shown).
+   1. Prerequisites: List some assignments using the `list x` command (where x is number of days from current date and time such that only some assignments are shown).
 Multiple assignments in the list. `Your reminders` is empty.

    1. Test case: `remind 1` <br>
       Expected: Similar to `remind 1` test case when all assignments are shown.